jae1e/cs-video-courses/Algorithm_developers.md

-## Computer Science courses with video lectures
+## Computer Science courses with video lectures for algorithm developers.

 ### Please Note: UC Berkeley course videos to be taken offline on 15th March 2017.
 As per website, Beginning March 15, 2017, iTunesU Course Capture content will be removed.
 You may continue to use/download course capture content until that date. [issue#47](https://github.com/Developer-Y/cs-video-courses/issues/47)